estibenlicona/baltika-core/README.md

 ## .NET API

-A new ASP.NET Core Web API project lives in the `Baltika.Api` folder.
-Modules are represented under `Baltika.Api/Modules` and include placeholder controllers for:
+A new ASP.NET Core Web API project lives in the `Baltika/Baltika.Api` folder.
+Modules are represented under `Baltika/Baltika.Api/Modules` and include placeholder controllers for:

 - Users & Authentication
 - Teams